Blinhy0131/Misaka_algorithm/english_readme/readme.md

 # **Misaka_algorithm**

 ## **Misaka_algorithm**
-This is an algorithm based on the Misaka Network, which is established in the context of the scientific railgun.
+This is an algorithm based on the Misaka Network, which is established in the context of the A Certain Magical Index.
-The idea is that when sisters engage in battles, the results are uploaded to the Misaka Network.
+The idea is that when sisters fighting in battles, the results are uploaded to the Misaka Network.
 Although the sisters may die, the outcomes of each battle are recorded.
-Subsequently,
-based on the results of previous battles, the sisters determine how the battles should be updated,
+Subsequently, based on the results of previous battles, the sisters determine how the battles should be updated,
 enabling them to collectively defeat the enemy.

 ### Algorithm Process